Feni (liquor): Commerce

 The feni selling market is largely unorganised.
 Locals tend to buy feni directly from the thousands of traditional distillers who run seasonal mini-distilleries or stalls in the villages of Goa.
 A large volume of feni that is distilled is sold directly by distillers to taverns who have business relationships that extend over generations.

 Cashew feni is seasonal, distilled only from late February to mid-May.
 It is highly dependent on the fruit harvest of the season.
 The price of cashew feni is also speculated on the harvest season.

 Coconut feni is produced throughout the year as coconut trees are tapped year-round.
 During the monsoon months, the coconut palms produce more toddy than the drier months.
 Toddy tapping is very labour-intensive and so is not an appealing profession.
 This has led to the dramatic decline in production of coconut feni.

 In the organised sector, there are also hundreds of brands to choose from that cater to the tourist market.
 Locals have slowly begun to switch to standardised bottled feni in recent years.

+Recent food-and-travel reporting has described a renewed interest in feni-based cocktails in Goa, including creative mixed drinks served at revived taverns and newer bars.